Bene Barbosa

-Benedito Gomes Barbosa Junior (São Paulo, July 3, 1970), better known as "Bene Barbosa", is a Brazilian public security activist and specialist.
+Benedito Gomes Barbosa Junior (born July 3, 1970, in São Paulo), better known as "Bene Barbosa", is a Brazilian public security activist and specialist.
 He is also president of the NGO Viva Brazil Movement.

 He was one of the leaders, during the 2005 referendum, in the defense of the vote against the disarmament statute, in addition to being the author, together with Flávio Quintela, of the bestseller "They Lied to Me About Disarmament".
 Bene Barbosa has also become one of the exponents in the defense of individual rights in Brazil, regarding the constitutional right of self-defense.

 Biography

 Barbosa was born in the city of São Paulo on July 3, 1970.
 He holds a bachelor's degree in Legal Sciences and specializes in Public Security, armaments and ammunition.
 He has been active in this area since the 1990s, especially in relation to the constitutional right of self-defense through the civil right to possession and possession of firearms by Brazilian citizens.
 He also serves as a teacher and consultant.

 In 2004, he began to dedicate himself fully to the area of public security when he founded the Non-Governmental Organization Movimento Viva Brasil, which has the purpose of defending the citizen's right to own and bear arms, in addition to combating policies and theses related to disarmament. civil.
 Since then, the organization has been a national and international reference in this area.
 The organization has trade partners, manufacturers, distributors and arms sellers, in addition to firing clubs, according to the organization's website.

 In 2005, he was invited to join the Parliamentary Front for the Right to Self-Defense and became one of the most important leaders of the victorious campaign for "No", in the referendum held in 2005 in relation to article 35, which deals with the restriction on trade in weapons and ammunition, of Law No. 10,826/2003, called the "Disarmament Statute".
 At the time, the referendum won 63.94% of votes against this ban.

 In April 2011, the Viva Brazil Movement, through its president, Bene Barbosa, made a presentation at the Chamber of Deputies of Brazil called "Control and inspection x Public Disarmament Policy", where he disputed data on the increase in rates of homicides are related to the sale of legal weapons to civilians.
 He also contested the claim that access to weapons by CACs (Collectors, Shooters and Hunters), is less enforced or that there is greater ease.